-- Level 2 option in the History; Gender Studies major sequences
+- Level 2 core unit in the Gender Studies major sequence

 - Level 2 elective

-- Students are able to (1) recognise masculinity as a historical, cultural and relational construct; (2) critically analyse how historical texts, media productions, social policies and literary documents are shaped by masculinities; (3) apply key theoretical approaches to the study of men and masculinities; (4) critically analyse relevant sources ; and (5) demonstrate both written and oral communication strategies for negotiating gender and difference.
+Students are able to (1) recognise masculinity as a historical, cultural and relational construct; (2) critically analyse how historical texts, media productions, social policies and literary documents are shaped by masculinities; (3) apply key theoretical approaches to the study of men and masculinities; and (4) demonstrate both written and oral communication strategies for negotiating gender and difference.

-- Indicative assessments in this unit are as follows: (1) participation and dialogue; (2) theories and concepts quiz; and (3) written work.
+Indicative assessments in this unit are as follows: (1) participation; (2) field research; and (3) research essay.
 Further information is available in the unit outline.